-Changes to employment contracts - overview
+Changes to employment contracts

-Changes your employer can make
+Changes your employer might make

 Changes your employer may want to make to the terms and conditions of your contract include: